ravitharun/ravitharun/README.md

 About Me
 Hi, I'm Ravi Tharun 👋

-I'm a passionate Frontend Developer with a keen interest in building user-friendly and dynamic web applications.
-I specialize in React.js and have experience in working with various frontend technologies like HTML, CSS, JavaScript, and Figma for UI/UX design.
-Currently, I am also exploring Node.js, Express.js, and MongoDB for full-stack development.
+I'm a passionate Frontend Developer with a strong focus on building user-friendly and dynamic web applications.
+I specialize in React.js and have hands-on experience with core frontend technologies including HTML, CSS, JavaScript, and tools like Figma for intuitive UI/UX design.

+Currently, I’m expanding my skill set into full-stack development, exploring Node.js, Express.js, and MongoDB to build scalable and efficient backend systems.
+I'm also deeply interested in AI & Machine Learning, and I'm eager to integrate intelligent features into modern web applications.

+I enjoy creating seamless user experiences and continuously learning new technologies to stay updated in the ever-evolving tech world..

 💻 I'm always working on personal projects, and I'm currently building a Project Management App to showcase on my personal website Protifilo.
 I love taking on challenges and improving my skills in both frontend and backend development.